On the localization formula in equivariant cohomology: Borel-type localization formula for a conjugacy class

-\begin{thm}[Borel-type localization formula for a conjugacy class] Let $G$ be a compact connected Lie group acting on a compact space $M$, and $C$ a conjugacy class in $G$.
-Then the inclusion $i: M^C \to M$ of the fixed point set of the conjugacy class $C$ induces an isomorphism in localized equivariant cohomology
+\begin{thm}[Borel-type localization formula for a conjugacy class] Let $G$ be a compact connected Lie group acting on a compact manifold $M$, and $C$ a conjugacy class in $G$.
+Then the inclusion $i: M^C \to M$ induces an isomorphism in localized equivariant cohomology

 \end{thm}